 Writing a Book Chronologically Versus Out of Order

 My first book was written entirely in order.
 This is mainly due to the fact that it started as a short story for a writing class that I took in college, and my teacher convinced me to turn it into a novel.
-So, the six pages I had written seemed like the best place to start, and I just continued from there.
+So, the six pages I had written seemed like the best place to start.
+I just continued building onto the plot from there.

-I was often several scenes ahead in my mind, and this kept me focused, typing my entire first draft at my parents’ kitchen table and completing 3-10 pages per day.
+I was often several scenes ahead in my mind, and this kept me focused, completing 3-10 pages per day.
 However, I didn't know how the book was going to end until I got there.
 That made me as much of a reader as a writer while composing my first draft.
-I found that interesting, and I was surprised by how easily the next brick in the road was paved, how I could connect scenes together with tiny ideas by building on already established moments or characterizations.
+I was surprised by how easily the next brick in the road was paved, how I could connect scenes together with tiny ideas by building on already established moments or characterizations.
 It really took the intimidation out of writing a novel.

 Writing Out of Order